Christmas Bible Study for Youth Group

 Disciples of Christ trust that Jesus perfectly understands and redeems their struggles.

 FREE Study #3: THERE’S MORE TO THE CHRISTMAS STORY

-This study is a part of our Year-Long Intersections Deep Discipleship Curriculum.
+This study is a part of our Encounters One-Year Bible Study Curriculum.

 It’s easy to lose sight of the true story of Christmas—that Jesus was born in humility to bring his hope and salvation to everyone.
 In this Christmas lesson, students will examine the record of Jesus’ birth in Luke 2 to see if there’s more to the story than the typical nativity scene shows.
 By taking a closer look at some favorite Christmas movies and carols, students will identify the difference between Christmas cheer and the true meaning of Christmas.
 Students will walk away inspired and empowered to share what’s truly meaningful about Christmas with others.

 - What is one thing you have always believed about the Christmas story that is not actually recorded in this Scripture passage?

 - How would you have responded if you were one of the shepherds?